Astra Sharma: 2016–2018: ITF Circuit

-2019: First WTA final
+2019: First WTA Tour final

 In January 2019, Sharma qualified for the Australian Open and won her first-round match over fellow Australian Priscilla Hon, before losing in the second round.
-In mixed doubles, she and John-Patrick Smith made it through to the final after they defeated the second seed team of Bruno Soares and Nicole Melichar in the semifinals, but lost to the third seeds, Barbora Krejčíková and Rajeev Ram.
+In mixed doubles, she and John-Patrick Smith made it through to the final, after they defeated the second seed team of Bruno Soares and Nicole Melichar in the semifinals, but lost to the third seeds, Barbora Krejčíková and Rajeev Ram.
 In March, Sharma won the $25k singles and doubles at Irapuato, Mexico.
 In April, Sharma reached her first WTA Tour final, losing to Amanda Anisimova at the Copa Colsanitas.
 In May, she qualified for and reached the second round of the Strasbourg International, and later lost in the first round at the French Open.
 Sharma competed in qualifying events across the European grass-court season and lost in the first round of Wimbledon.
 In August, she travelled to North America and qualified for Cincinnati.
 At the US Open, Sharma lost in the first round.
 She ended the year with a singles rank of 108, and a doubles rank of 136.

-2020: First French Open win
+2020: French Open match win

 Sharma started 2020, losing in the singles and doubles first rounds of both Hobart International and Australian Open.
 For the mixed doubles, she partnered again with John-Patrick Smith, and they reached the semifinals in Melbourne.

 In March, Sharma reached the second round of the Monterrey Open and the quarterfinal of the ITF event in Irapuato, Mexico, before the tour was stopped due to the COVID-19 pandemic.

 At the US Open, Sharma lost in the first round to 19th seed Dayana Yastremska in a third set tie-breaker.

 She qualified for the French Open and reached the second round of this year's much later held event.

-2021: First WTA title, career-high ranking
+2021: WTA Tour title, rank No. 98

-Sharma started 2021, losing in the first round of the Gippsland Trophy.

-She defeated top seed Ons Jabeur to win the Charleston Open, her first WTA Tour-level title.
+Sharma defeated top seed Ons Jabeur to win the MUSC Health Women's Open (Charleston II), her first career title.

-In May, Sharma made the second round of the French Open for a second consecutive year.
+In May, she made the second round of the French Open for a second consecutive year.

 In June, she entered Wimbledon as a lucky loser and was defeated by Kristýna Plíšková in the first round.

-Sharma lost in the first round of qualifying for both Canadian Open and Cincinnati Open.
 At the US Open, she qualified before losing to eighth seed Barbora Krejčíková in the first round.
 In October, she reached the second round at the Indian Wells Open.

 Sharma ended 2021 with a singles ranking of 98, a career year-end high, and a doubles ranking of world No. 107.

-2022-2023: Out of top 200
+2022–2024

-She reached the second round at the Indian Wells Open for the second consecutive year.
-Her singles ranking dropped to No. 200, on 25 July 2022.
+In 2022, Sharma reached the second round at Indian Wells with a win over Magda Linette, before losing to 13th seed Victoria Azarenka.

+In 2024, she entered the Charleston Open as a lucky loser and defeated compatriot Arina Rodionova and 16th seed Lesia Tsurenko to reach the round of 16 where she lost to third seed Maria Sakkari.

+Partnering Veronika Erjavec, Sharma was runner-up in the doubles at the WTA 125 2024 Canberra Tennis International, losing to Veronika Erjavec and Darja Semeņistaja in the final.